 I spent some time in Gorbachev-era Russia and saw the empty supermarkets and markets.
 I saw people line up for hours to buy a bit of dry bread.
 So, when I first came to China, I kind of expected the same.
 Instead, the first market I visited astounded me.
 The place was piled high with food, including around 30 different types of tofu, countless varieties of steamed buns and flat breads and scores of different vegetables, both fresh and preserved, most of which I didn’t recognise.
 And so cheap I could hardly convert into any western currency.

-If you are able to self-cater then China is heaven for vegetarians.
+If able to self-cater then China is heaven for vegetarians.
 For short term visitors dependent on restaurants or street food or for people who just can’t cook, the story is very different..

 Despite the perception of a Buddhist tradition in China (which is actually not that strong), very few Chinese (including Buddhists) are vegetarian and many just do not understand the concept.
 Explaining in a restaurant that you don’t eat meat is no guarantee that you won’t be served meat.

 Meat is seen in China as a status symbol.
 If you are rich, you eat more meat.
 And everyone knows all foreigners are rich, so of course they eat meat!
 Meat eating is very much on the rise as China gets more rich – even to the extent of worrying many economists, health workers, food scientists etc. who fear the demand is pushing up prices and is environmentally dangerous.
 But that’s another issue.
 Obesity is becoming more and more of a problem.

 Banquet meals as served in large hotels and banquet dedicated restaurants will typically have a lot more meat dishes than a smaller family restaurant.
 Also, the amount of meat in any dish will be greater in the banquet style places